Diagramming Basics

 Scoring to convey opinion

 One key feature in Ameliorate is that you can score nodes to convey how important you think they are.
-To score a node, hover over or click the circular score in the node's upper-right corner, and click on a score.
+To score a node, first show scores by clicking the “Show indicators” button in the toolbar, then hover over or click the score in the node’s upper-right corner, and click on a score.

 Generally, 1-4 are negative, 5 and unscored (”-”) are neutral, and 6-9 are positive.
 Let’s score the Detriment as a 9, conveying that we think it’s a big detriment that pedestrians could get hit by cars.